noamraph/nix-pills/pills/05-functions-and-imports.md

 `b: 3*b`.
 In turn, we call the returned function with `4`, and get the expected result.

-You don\'t have to use parentheses at all, Nix has sane priorities when parsing the code:
+You don't have to use parentheses at all, Nix has sane priorities when parsing the code:

     nix-repl> mul = a: b: a*b